Compliance for Kubernetes Systems

 The Kubernetes system type allows you to continually monitor the resources of a Kubernetes cluster and enumerate all those resources that violate a particular policy.

-Monitor mode is run periodically against all the resources on the cluster.
-Any resources that violate one of the monitoring rules is displayed in a Compliance report.
-Now, this compliance report is used to create a time series graph, so that you can see how the violations in your cluster are changing over time.
+Enforce mode is run periodically against all the resources on the cluster.
+Any resources that violate one of the rules is displayed in a Compliance report.
+This compliance report is also used to create a time series graph to show the violations in your cluster over time.

 The Compliance report can be found by clicking on your system in the left-hand navigation panel and choosing the Compliance tab.

-The Compliance time-series graph is shown by clicking on your system in the left-hand navigation panel and choosing the Dashboard tab.
+The Compliance time-series graph is shown by clicking on your system in the left-hand navigation panel and choosing the Monitoring tab.

 The capabilities of the search filter for the Compliance report are applicable only for the Kubernetes systems and stacks.
 Use Regex to filter the search in the Compliance report.
 If the filter is not valid Regex, then it will check if the literal string is present inside a violation.